astyfoo/cmatrix/README.md

 - ➤ **John Donahue** for helping with transparent term support
 - ➤ **Ben Esacove** for Redhat 6 compatibility w/matrix.psf.gz
 - ➤ **jwz** for the xmatrix module to xscreensaver at http://www.jwz.org/xscreensaver.
-- Chris Allegretta's girlfriend **Amy** for not killing him when he stayed up till 3 AM writing code.
+-  ^~  **Xavier Allegretta** for being both a nuisance and the greatest inspiration a father could have.
 - ➤ **Sumit Kumar Soni** for beautifying the README.
 - The makers of the Matrix for one kickass movie!
-- ➤ Everyone who has sent (and who will send) us and Chris mails regarding bugs, comments, patches or just a simple hello.
+- ➤ Everyone who has sent (and who will send) us mails regarding bugs, comments, patches or just a simple hello.
 - ➤ Everyone who has contributed to the project by opening issues and PRs on the github repository.